VIP Support – Year 11

 The VIP Suite: is an area for all students to use to help them with their studies.
-The area will be open at break and lunch, as well as after school during period 6.
+The area will be open after school.
 The environment is a place of work, academic support, and independent study.
 We establish rapport with students, and as a team, work together to ensure the area is used effectively to support achievement.

 The VIP Team Staff:

 |Mr Willis||Miss Aves||Mrs Woodcock|

 |Assistant Principal for Outcomes||Head of Year 11||Head of Behaviour for Year 11|

 It is essential that your child undertakes additional independent revision throughout Year 11.
 Information on revision techniques and strategies will be shared with students through their Form Time programme.
 Information on revision guides and revision resources for the core subjects has already been shared.
 If your child has not yet purchased these, or would like option subject revision guides, there will be another opportunity do so at the start of Year 11.
 I strongly recommend that these resources are purchased as they will support your child in preparing fully for their end of year exams.

 We have also invested in GCSE Pod, which is an online revision programme through the use of videos, which is proven to improve grades with consistent use.
 The pods can be accessed through a variety of PC, tablet and mobile devices and downloaded for offline usage.
 This can be accessed at: gcsepod.com